Deja Vu (Olivia Rodrigo song): Commercial performance

 "Deja Vu" debuted at number eight on the US Billboard Hot 100 issued for April 17, 2021, making Rodrigo the first artist to debut their first two singles in the chart's top 10.
 Upon Sour's release, the song peaked at number three on the chart issued for June 5, 2021, and received a 4× Platinum certification from the Recording Industry Association of America.
-On the Canadian Hot 100, it charted at number four, and Music Canada certified it 3× Platinum.
-"Deja Vu" reached number four in the United Kingdom, and earned a Platinum certification from the British Phonographic Industry.
+On the Canadian Hot 100, it charted at number four, and Music Canada certified it 7× Platinum.
+"Deja Vu" reached number four in the United Kingdom, and earned a double Platinum certification from the British Phonographic Industry.

-In Australia, "Deja Vu" peaked at number three, and the Australian Recording Industry Association certified it 3× Platinum.
+In Australia, "Deja Vu" peaked at number three, and the Australian Recording Industry Association certified it 6× Platinum.
 The song appeared at number 33 on the Triple J Hottest 100, 2021, alongside four other songs from Sour.
-It charted at number three in New Zealand, and received a Platinum certification from Recorded Music NZ.
+It charted at number three in New Zealand, and received a triple Platinum certification from Recorded Music NZ.
 "Deja Vu" reached the top 20 of national record charts, at number two in Ireland; number three in Malaysia and Singapore; number four in Latvia; number five in Portugal; number 10 in the Czech Republic; number 11 in South Africa; number 15 in India; number 17 in Lebanon, Lithuania, and Norway; and number 19 in Greece, Hungary, and Slovakia.
-The song earned a Platinum certification in Norway, Portugal, and Poland; and Gold in Denmark, Italy, and Sweden.
+The song earned a double Platinum certification in Poland, a Platinum in Norway, and Portugal; and Gold in Denmark, Italy, and Sweden.

 Music video

 Allie Avital directed the music video for "Deja Vu", which was released on April 1, 2021.
 Talia Ryder makes a cameo in it.

-In the video, Rodrigo drives up the Pacific Coast Highway in a headscarf reminiscent of those worn by actresses in Alfred Hitchcock's movies.
+In the video, Rodrigo drives up the Pacific Coast Highway in a headscarf reminiscent of those worn by actresses in Alfred Hitchcock's films.
 She reaches home and tries on the same green gown as Ryder, and faces the latter's reflection in the mirror.
 Rodrigo realizes the similarities between her ex-partner's former relationship with her and his present one with Ryder.
 She initially tries to be happy for her and smiles, but eventually gets angry and breaks television sets with a sledgehammer.
 According to People's Darlene Aderoju, it depicts "the emotional journey that a heartbroken lover experiences when their ex officially moves on with someone else".